Rookout/docs/docs/tutorials-bughunt-python.md

         3. Add this rule to line 92
         4. Before triggering the rule, let's edit it so it returns what we want
         5. In the **Rules** pane on the right, click the *Edit Rule* (pen) icon next to the rule you just added.
 It will open up the Rule configuration as a JSON file
-        6. On line 37 in the `paths` object let's add a property `"store.rookout.locals.dup": "frame.dup"`
+        6. On line 37 in the `paths` object let's add a property `"store.rookout.locals.dup": "frame.newTodoRecord"`
         7. On line 51 we have `processing.operations` object, let's add a new operation in the array :

         __name: send_rookout - means we are sending the information to the rookout web application__